-- (3) Matters relating to changes in scope of consolidation and scope of equity method - (i) Changes in scope of consolidation subsidiaries, and have been excluded from the scope of consolidation.
+- (3) Matters relating to changes in scope of consolidation and scope of equity method - (i) Changes in scope of consolidation

-Eight dispensing pharmacy business companies that became consolidated subsidiaries through purchase of shares during the current consolidated fiscal year have been added to the scope of consolidation from the consolidated fiscal year under review.
+13 dispensing pharmacy business companies and two retail business companies that became consolidated subsidiaries through purchase of shares during the current consolidated fiscal year have been added to the scope of consolidation from the consolidated fiscal year under review.

-In addition, seven dispensing pharmacy business companies have been extinguished by mergers between
+In addition, 11 dispensing pharmacy business companies have been extinguished by mergers between subsidiaries, and have been excluded from the scope of consolidation.